JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 * VERT_TRESH: &nbsp;`float` &nbsp;- Normalized value to ignore vertical image range
 * FILT_KERN: &nbsp;`int` &nbsp;- (odd) size/kernel of filter (Bilateral)

 **Setp 1**: &nbsp;The first thing is smooth the image with a bilateral filter with a kernel size given by “FILT_KERN”, but, why a bilateral filter? well, this kind of filters can reduce unwanted noise very well while keeping edges fairly sharp, but they are very slow compared to most filters.
 Is necessary the filter?
-Yes, because we want reduce small particles o noise for next steps.
+Yes, because we want reduce small particles or noise for next steps.

 <img src="./writeup_files/img_filt_1.png" alt="drawing" width="400"/>

 *Figure 6 - Smoothed Image with bilateral filter*

 **Setp 2**: &nbsp;From our tunned parameters we'll get a binary mask from every color space tunned (COLOR_TRESH_MIN, COLOR_TRESH_MAX, COLOR_MODEL), then apply a logical operator (OR) to combine every mask and compose just one image like in the picture bellow.
-In every mask, the image area above the threshold VERT_TRESH (image height normalized value) is ignored, in few words this is because we dont care the sky and others objects above this horizontal limit.
+In every mask, the image area above the threshold VERT_TRESH (image height normalized value) is ignored, in few words this is because we don't care the sky and others objects above this horizontal limit.

 <img src="./writeup_files/mask_1.png" alt="drawing" width="400"/>